Jim Piddock: Film and television career

 Of his transition into television, Piddock said:

 I'd always wanted to end up working in film and TV.
 I guess I could have stayed in New York and probably had a long and fruitful career in the theatre but in the mid-1980s I felt like it was time to change gears and I'd certainly not been short-changed in terms of getting to perform live.

-He has appeared in close to a hundred TV shows, including The Haunting of Bly Manor, Modern Family, A Confession, Designated Survivor, Get Shorty, Training Day, Mom, Childrens Hospital, The Royals, Touch, Two and a Half Men, Castle, ER, Law & Order: LA, Party Down, Chuck, Dollhouse, Without a Trace, Monk, Lost, Crossing Jordan, Citizen Baines, Friends, Yes, Dear, Angel, The Geena Davis Show, Murder She Wrote, Coach, Tour of Duty, Max Headroom, and The Twilight Zone.
+He has appeared in close to a hundred TV shows, including The Blacklist, The Haunting of Bly Manor, Modern Family, A Confession, Designated Survivor, Get Shorty, Training Day, Mom, Childrens Hospital, The Royals, Touch, Two and a Half Men, Castle, ER, Law & Order: LA, Party Down, Chuck, Dollhouse, Without a Trace, Monk, Lost, Crossing Jordan, Citizen Baines, Friends, Yes, Dear, Angel, The Tracey Ullman Show, Murder She Wrote, Coach, Tour of Duty, Max Headroom, and The Twilight Zone.

 He has also appeared in several TV films and mini-series, including From The Earth to the Moon, A Mom for Christmas, She Creature on HBO, and The Women of Windsor.
 He also created, wrote and produced the BBC series Too Much Sun.

 His film appearances include Get Him to the Greek, Woody Allen's You Will Meet a Tall Dark Stranger.
 Falling Up, The Seeker: The Dark Is Rising, Who's Your Caddy?, Epic Movie, Meet the Spartans, The Prestige, Love for Rent, A Different Loyalty, See This Movie, Austin Powers in Goldmember, Multiplicity, Independence Day, Traces of Red, and Lethal Weapon 2.

-He also appeared in the Christopher Guest comedies Best in Show as the Dog Show commentator with Fred Willard, A Mighty Wind, For Your Consideration, and Mascots, the last of which he co-wrote and produced.
+He also notably appeared in the Christopher Guest comedies Best in Show as the Dog Show commentator Trevor Beckwith with Fred Willard, Leonard Crabbe in A Mighty Wind, Simon Whitset in For Your Consideration, and Owen Golly Sr. in Mascots, the last of which he co-wrote and produced.

+In 2013, he also created, starred in, and produced the critically-acclaimed HBO and BBC television series Family Tree with Christopher Guest, in which he played Chris O'Dowd's character's eccentric landlord Mr. Pfister.